orcular-org/orcuDispenser/README.md

 - Circular design
   - Easy to repair & upgrade
   - Designed for disassembly
-  - All parts recyclebale (except for the pump, depends on the model)
+  - All parts recyclebale (except for the pump, depends on the product)
 - Open-source hardware
 - Designed in FreeCAD (open-source software)
   - CAD file accessible in this repository
   - Parametric design (other sizes are easy to generate)

+> (more images)

+>  (3D view)

+For more images, see the gallery.

 ## Building instructions

-For making and building instructions see the documentation.
+For making and building instructions, see the documentation.

 ## About this project
 > (text)